PythonRSAS/pythonrsas.github.io/_posts/2021-5-14-1-Timeseries-Modeling.md

 ndiff by PP: 0
 ```

-We begin with a ARIMA(1,1,1) model.
+We begin with an ARIMA(1,1,1) model.
 The ma term ma.L1.D.food is not signficant, which is dropped in the second try in an ARIMA(1,1,0) model.
 We notice that AIC and BIC dropped, and the p-value for ar.L1.D.food is smaller, which means the ARIMA(1,1,0) is a simpler and more robust model than ARIMA(1,1,1).

 <div class="code-head"><span>code</span>ARIMA model.python</div>